spack/spack/lib/spack/docs/workflows.rst

-3. At its core, Spack is a sophisticated concretization algorithm that matches up packages with appropriate dependencies and creates a *consistent* environment for the pacakge it's building.
+3. At its core, Spack is a sophisticated concretization algorithm that matches up packages with appropriate dependencies and creates a *consistent* environment for the package it's building.
 Writing a list of ``spack load`` commands for your dependencies is at least as hard as writing the same list of ``depends_on()`` declarations in a Spack package.
 But it makes no use of Spack concretization